The Regency Wardrobe collection - research & making - Fading Glory

 As regards my research for this piece, as was the case for each piece in this collection, it involved a lot of looking at pictures.
 I have tried to include an accurate range of images, in order to give an idea of the journey my thinking and looking went through, as regards making the style, colour and decoration choices I did.

 Queen Charlotte, the Prince Regent's mother, was still presiding over royal drawing rooms in which court fashion and court dresses were elaborate and large even while the silhouette outside of court was slimming right down.
 Please see: https://janeaustensworld.wordpress.com/2015/10/24/awkward-the-regency-court-gown-regency-fashion/

 For more images please click right

-That this mannequin must be presumed rich was a given but that she would stand atop (and seem therefore to be pulling the train of her dress through) imagery that hinted, at least, at the muddy complicated elements of poverty and war was equally certain in my mind.
+That the lady who might have worn this piece must be presumed rich was a given but that she would stand atop (and seem therefore to be pulling the train of her dress through) imagery that hinted, at least, at the muddy complicated elements of poverty and war was equally certain in my mind.

-Outside of court evening wear was following general trends, so skirts had slimmed:
+Outside of the court evening wear was following general trends, so skirts had slimmed:

 © Victoria and Albert Museum, London